MLB to Pay $185 Million in Settlement With Minor Leaguers

-MLB to pay $185 million in settlement with minor leaguers originally appeared on NBC Sports Chicago
+MLB to pay $185 million in settlement with minor leaguers originally appeared on NBC Sports Washington

 Major League Baseball has agreed to pay $185 million to settle a lawsuit filed by minor league players eight years ago, according to a document filed in a California court on Friday.
 The deal is pending a judge’s approval.